 The sound is flamenco & rumba in a head-on collision with punk/rock riffs, pounding bass and thrashing drums.
 The songs span madly in the best rock ‘n’ roll tradition with big hooks, attitude, and sleaze.
 Yet those flamenco breaks got into your head and refuse to leave – this unique hybrid rocks.

-Free online musical learning with FutureLearn There are two courses available, one focusing on learning more about music therapy and Nordoff Robbins, the other using music in a care setting.
+There are two courses available, one focusing on learning more about music therapy and Nordoff Robbins, the other using music in a care setting.
 Amongst many other benefits, these free online courses could help you learn musical skills, understand the benefits of music and help the people you work with through using music.
-Find out more about the online courses The Specsavers Scottish Music Awards returns in November
+Find out more about the online courses

 The Specsavers Scottish Music Awards returns on Saturday 13 November with performances from The Fratellis, Nathan Evans and Nina Nesbitt, live from Glasgow’s famous Barrowland.